 - You continue to run a fever or suddenly spike a high fever (38.4° C [101° F]) or higher

-- Your breast becomes red, hot, and swollen
+- Your breast becomes redder than usual, hot, and swollen

 - You see pus or blood in your milk